 Your financial planner might hate the idea

 A good financial advisor will look at whether this second home will eat into your retirement savings and ask if you considered not only the purchase price but also the costs for insurance, property taxes, and property management.

-Unless you can pay all cash.
-Nearly 30 percent of vacation homebuyers pay upfront, according a 2017 report from the National Association of Realtors.
-However, keep in mind that the national median price for a second home was about $200,000 – which probably doesn’t reflect our sky-high Bay Area prices.
+During January-April 2021, all-cash sales rose to 53% of all vacation home purchases, according to the National Association of Realtors.
+In comparison, 22% of all existing-home sales were cash sales during that period.
+(However, keep in mind that the national median price for a second home was about $320,000 – which doesn’t exactly reflect our dizzying California prices.)

-Maintenance costs time and money.
+Maintenance costs time and money

 Owning a property means taking care of it.

 Whether you buy an oceanfront cottage or a ski cabin, ongoing maintenance will be part of the deal.
 Ocean air and wind can peel paint, rust metal, and leave a salty haze on windows.
 Mountain homes must be winterized so pipes don’t freeze and burst, roofs need regular inspection, and chimneys need cleaning.
 Lake houses need new docks to replace rotting ones.